Where to Find the Best Specialty Coffee in Vancouver, B.C.

 Propaganda Coffee is in an older building in Chinatown, just east of the downtown core of Vancouver (and just a short walk east from Gastown).

-This was a recommendation from a barista at a different spot, who spent an hour with me talking about the coffee scene in Vancouver and called out Propaganda as their favorite shop in town.
+Originally, I discovered Propaganda due to a recommendation from a barista at a different spot, who spent an hour with me talking about the coffee scene in Vancouver and called out Propaganda as their favorite shop in town.

 So, we made the journey over to Chinatown.
 And I did exactly what that barista told me – try Monogram.